A food supplement to support your health sometimes known as black-jacks or Spanish needles.

 Please note the different strengths of the tinctures on offer and select the correct one for you.

-Fresh Bidens pilosa extracted in ethanol (alcohol).
-The part used is the leaf.
-The strength is 1:3 45%.
-Suggested serving size of 2 to 4 ml.
+Bidens pilosa extracted in sugar beet ethanol (alcohol).
+The part used is the dried leaf.
+The strength is 1:5 25%.
+Suggested serving size of up to 2 to 4 ml.

-Adults: Take 2 to 4ml 2 to 3 times a day unless otherwise directed by your practitioner.
+Adults: Take up to 2 to 4ml, 2 to 3 times a day unless otherwise directed by your practitioner.

 Only use this tincture under the advice of a medical or herbal medicine practitioner.